UCLA-TMD/Ogata/docs/Overview.rst

 Overview
 ========

-The algorithm in this repository optimizes Ogata's quadrature formula for TMD phenomenology purposes.
-The work in this repository is based on the Ogata quadrature formula which is given by
+The algorithm in this repository optimizes Ogata's quadrature formula for TMD phenomenology.
+The work in this repository is based on the Ogata quadrature formula which is given by the expression

 .. math::